 The general structure of manuscripts describing Experiential Exercises is outlined below.

 [Introduction].
 Provide a brief introduction that establishes a need for this type of exercise and identifies the target usage.
 Include potential course applications and explain for whom the exercise is designed: early undergraduate, late undergraduate, graduate, etc.; traditional, non-traditional, cross-cultural, etc.).
 Note that APA discourages use of the header “Introduction:” the first part of the manuscript is assumed to be the introduction.

 Theoretical foundation.
 Establish the theoretical context of the exercise.
 While an extensive literature review is not in line with MTR’s mission, do briefly specify the relevant subject matter literature that the exercise is based upon.
 If space is limited and the background is complex, refer to an appendix that outlines the necessary foundational information.
 Note that most readers will be familiar with both Kolb’s experiential learning theory and Bloom’s taxonomy, so while citing them may be appropriate, there will seldom be need to explain them.

-- Learning Objectives.
+Learning objectives.
 Specify the learning objectives for the exercise by articulating the expected changes in knowledge, attitude, or skill that are associated with participation in the activity.
 The learning objectives evolve from the introduction and theoretical foundation, and consequently, link the background literature with the steps in the exercise and the focus of the debriefing.
 The usual format for learning objectives is a sentence stem similar to “After completing the exercise, students will be able to …” followed by bullet point items that begin with action verbs and are assessable, so that the instructor will be able to determine whether they have been achieved after utilizing the exercise.

 Instructions for running the exercise.
 Provide details for how to run the exercise by addressing each of the points below.
 The goal here is to be so clear that the reader can run the exercise after reading the manuscript.